digiwhist/elasticsearch-native-script-opentender/README.md

 ## About

-This is a ElasticSearch Native implementation of this groovy script aggregation.
+This is a Elasticsearch NativeScript implementation of this Groovy Script aggregation.
 It's way faster.

 ```javascript